How to Use a Moving Average Indicator?

 Types of Moving Averages:

-Data to average?
+Which data to average?

 How many bars in the MA?

 - Crossovers- MA crossovers help traders identify the current direction in a market.
 When the shorter period MA crosses above the longer period MA this signals that there is potentially a bullish trend developing.
 On the other hand, when the shorter period MA crosses below the longer period MA this signals that there is potentially a bearish trend developing.
 In sideways markets there may be false signals.
-To counter this issue use both market structures and MA crossovers to determine trend direction.
+To counter this issue use both market structure (support and resistance) and MA crossovers to determine trend direction.

 Figure 1 Daily EURJPY with short crossover signals